Code-Institute-Submissions/CI-project-four/README.md

 ## Cookbook Information

--This app is for people who may be interesting in learning more about meat and dairy free Asian cuisine.
+- This app is for people who may be interesting in learning more about meat and dairy free Asian cuisine.
--The Cookbook was created with simplicity and ease of use in mind.
+- The Cookbook was created with simplicity and ease of use in mind.
 Users can add, view, edit and delete their own recipes.
--Users can also view, edit and delete recipes of other users.
+- Users can also view, edit and delete recipes of other users.
--With this in mind it is hoped users will personalize their cookbook, keeping the recipes they like best.
+- With this in mind it is hoped users will personalize their cookbook, keeping the recipes they like best.